nlroth/CC1101_Signal_Sniffer/README.md

 Uses an esp32-OLED board and CC1101 module to sniff &amp; display 300, 400 &amp; 800 ISM frequencies

 This project is based on [smolbun/CC1101-Frequency-Analyzer](https://github.com/smolbun/CC1101-Frequency-Analyzer) code but instead of sending it to the serial port, it displays it on an ESP32/OLED module.
-The ESP/OLED module is the HW-724 from Shenzhen Hongwei Microelectronics Co and purchased from Aliexpress.
+The ESP32/OLED module is the HW-724 from Shenzhen Hongwei Microelectronics Co and purchased from Aliexpress.
-The program displays 3 sets of frequency/strength readings and then clears the display and starts again for the next 3 readings, if any.
+The program displays 3 rows of frequency/strength readings and then clears the display and starts again for the next 3 readings, if any. new rows are added if the signal strength exceeds the hard-coded value currently set at -75dBm

 I actually created this as a quick test for my CC1101 module as it was not receiving signals very well.